Asipeli Fine: 2016

 In Round 9 of the 2016 NRL season, Fine made a return to the Tigers' NRL side after not playing a first-grade game in 2015.
 On 2 June, he joined the Canterbury-Bankstown Bulldogs mid-season on a contract to the end of 2018.
 He made his Bulldogs debut in Round 16 against the Brisbane Broncos.

 2018

 In August 2018, it was announced by Canterbury that Fine was one of the players being released at seasons end.
 In September 2018, Canterbury held mad monday celebrations at The Harbour View Hotel in Sydney's CBD.
 Later in the evening, photographs provided by the media showed Canterbury players being heavily intoxicated, stripping naked and vomiting in the street.
 Fine was handed a $25,000 fine (including $10,000 suspended) by Canterbury after nude images of the player appeared in the media.
 Fine was also handed a notice to attend court for wilful and obscene exposure.

 Following the mad monday incident, Fine suffered a dislocated hip and fractured pelvis while playing for Canterbury's Intrust Super Premiership NSW side.
 On 1 December, Fine was released by Canterbury after not being offered a new contract for the 2019 season.

 2019

 In 2019, Fine joined Queensland Cup side Redcliffe.

+2025

+On 20 January, it was announced that Fine had signed to play with the Glebe Dirty Reds.